Noahwekesa/noahwekesa/README.md

 <!--
 profile here
 -->
-I'm a Full Stack Developer
+I'm a Full Stack Developer, good at backend